johnkaizer/johnkaizer/README.md

 ## Hi 👋 I am John Kaiser

-I am a software developer who is passionate about mobile app development and Front-End Development.
-Few tech that I enjoy working with are Java, Kotlin, Sqlite, Firebase, MongoDb, React, NodeJs and JavaScript.
+I am a software developer who is passionate about mobile app development and Back-End Development.
+Few tech that I enjoy working with are Java, Kotlin, Firebase, MongoDb, SpringBoot, NodeJs and JavaScript.
 Recently, I have just started learning Flutter and Dart.

 - 👨🏽‍💻 Currently learning and growing my skillset in Mobile Apps Development and Web Apps Developement.
 - 🤝 Open for collaborations in Software Developmemt.